DigiDago/moodle-block_news_forum_slider/README.md

 # Per instance configuration  #

-- Option to display site news, course news or both
+- Option to display site news or course news or both
 - Maximum number of site announcements to display
 - Maximum period (in days) to show site announcements for

-* Version

 # Guidelines for use #

 You may want to experiment with the general configuration settings.
 E.g. for wider displays, you could increase max lengths and vice-versa.

-Version 1.0 (2017090800)
+Version 1.0 (2017091300)

 ### How do I get set up? ###

 Installs at <moodleroot>/blocks/news_slider

+## Settings ##

+Site-wide configuration options are available under:
+Site Administration -> Plugins -> Blocks -> News slider

+Per Instance block settings are available by editing block configuration.

-* Dependencies
+# Dependencies #

-Adaptable Theme version 2017053100
+Adaptable Theme version 2017053100 (1.4)

-### Contribution guidelines ###
+### Compatibility ###

-* Writing tests
-* Other guidelines
+- Moodle 3.2, 3.3
+- Adaptable version 1.4

-### Who do I talk to? ###
+### Contribution ###

+Developed by:

+ * Manoj Solanki (Coventry University)

+Co-maintained by:

+ * Jeremy Hopkins (Coventry University)
+ * Fernando Acedo (3-bits.com)